TrellixVulnTeam/swahilipython_SCMU/Doc/library/calendar.rst

    .. attribute:: cssclass_noday

-      The CSS class for a weekday occurring in the previous or coming month.
+      The CSS kundi for a weekday occurring in the previous or coming month.

       .. versionadded:: 3.7